Best DDoS protection

 The juggernaut of DDoS protection

 Anyone who has used the Internet in the last few years will be familiar with Cloudflare as many major websites make use of its protection.
-Although Cloudflare is based in the US it maintains a 150 data centres around the world: an infrastructure to rival Google's.
-This maximises your sites chances of staying online.
+Although Cloudflare is based in the US it maintains a 165 data centers around the world: an infrastructure to rival Google's.
+This maximizes your sites chances of staying online.

 Cloudflare offers a free basic package which includes unmetered DDoS mitigation.
 For those who are willing to pay for a Cloudflare business subscription (prices start at $200 or £149 a month), more advanced protection is available such as custom SSL certificate uploads.